AOBTenn/Network-Traffic-Within-Microsoft-Azure/README.md

 <p>
 </p>

-In Windows 10 Vm -> In Wireshark -> In Search Bar -> Type "ICMP" -> Enter
+In Windows 10 Vm -> In Wireshark -> In Search Bar -> Type "imcp" -> Enter
 <p>
 </p>